The basics

 Example: \sqrt{x}=\sqrt[2]{x^1}=x^{\frac{1}{2}}

-There is much to say about roots, but you should know the following characteristics anyway.
+There is much to tell about square roots, but you should know the following characteristics anyway.

 \sqrt{49}=7 because 7^2=49